wowsiddanth/tp/docs/UserGuide.md

 4. **Keep track of event blacklists**

     Events often have blacklists, which can also be tracked within NUSTracker.

+5. **Be customized to the user's liking**

+    One of the key points of NUSTracker is its customization.
+For more information, see [Customization](#Customization).

 <div markdown="block" class="alert alert-info">